tomwey2/react-task-tracker/README.md

 npm start
 </code>

-The app shows the task list:
+The app shows the task list:<br>
 ![Task Tracker List](task-tracker-list-tasks.png)

 You can delete tasks by clicking the red x.
-You can add a new task by clicking the button "Add Task".
+You can add a new task by clicking the button "Add Task".<br>
 ![Task Tracker List](task-tracker-add-task.png)

 ## Database